 What does a “model food future” look like?
 This is a short question with a near-infinite list of possible answers.
 Faults with the current industrial food system are legion, although individual members within a certain community will disagree on exactly what those faults are.
 This is not to mention discrepancies between communities: a farmworker will have unique criticisms, as will a grocery chain owner, culturally myriad restaurateurs and food service workers, urban and rural eaters, young and old, east coast and west coast, etc. And these are only perspectives on the problems in our extant food system; bring up the question of how to address these problems and the multitudinous variety becomes nearly paralyzing.

+USE SUBHEADINGS TO ORGANIZE AND PROVIDE GUIDE POSTS FOR YOUR READERS: WHAT IS THIS SECTION?
+Perhaps it begins up one paragraph?

 In order to attempt to wade through all the possibilities, we must first start with identifying some of the most common criticisms of the food system as it exists today.
 Many of these can be grouped under one umbrella: industrialism.
 Late nineteenth and early twentieth century technological advancements in food production such as the general mechanization of agriculture, the advent of factory farming, or refrigeration in the midst of exploding globalization revolutionized the modern food system.
 Food was able to be produced in previously unimaginable quantities, for lower prices.
 Refrigerated train cars and ships’ holds eliminated the need for eating seasonally, transporting exotic foodstuffs all over the globe.
 As a result of this massive industrialization on all levels, humans’ connection to food production—especially in “Western” or “Global North” nations—has become overwhelmingly limited to visits to the supermarket.

 As food became commodified in the modern economy, quantity, efficiency, and profitability have become the driving factors in its production.
 Nutritive quality, taste, and ethical standing have become sidelined in the name of producing more, faster.
 This “universal folly of the ‘fast life,’” as the Slow Food Manifesto puts it, has resulted in a proliferation of diseases of nutritional deficiency as well as eroded our capacity for the “quiet material pleasure” inherent in eating good food.
-(Portinari, 1989)
+(Portinari, 1989) Cool, you want to use and critique Slow Food.
+Great if you can complicate any binaries of good/bad.
+But tell your reader you’ll be doing this.
+A definitoin of “transnational” could be a good “in” for your methodology if included in opening section.

 It is thus clear that in order to remedy the ills of our food system, we must reconfigure the industrialized infrastructure as it currently exists.
 To do so, efforts must be concentrated on specific aspects of the system that result in specific pathological symptoms.
 For this, I turn to the Real Food Guide.
 The Real Food Challenge (RFC) is an organization that seeks to address food system reform on an institutional level.
 Focusing primarily on colleges/universities and hospitals, the RFC outlines specific guidelines with which to evaluate the food sourcing of a particular institution.
 Working groups from each campus evaluate their current standing, then set goals for what percentage of the food sourced is deemed “real.”
+Provide context.
+Tell your reader this RFC is a college campus movement and that you’ve been involved in it at TESC.